EniolaOluwa/calendar-reminder/README.md

 ## Project Requirements

-These are the tools that should be installed in order to correctly serve/build/release the React Challenge application:
+These are the tools that should be installed in order to correctly serve/build/release the React Reminder application:

     Node       : ^14.20.0
     npm        : ^6.14.17